hauke96/qgis-outdoor-map/README.md

 * Tidalflat areas have `#bbd2dc` (which is the "Blue Grey 100" color but with 20% saturation and 90% brightness instead)
 * Pitches have `#bde2d2` (the middle between "Green 100" and "Teal 100")
 * Sport centres have `#e8f5e9` ("Green 50" but with saturation of 10 instead of 5)

-# Extracts

-## Fischbek

-The Hamburg-extract from Geofabrik does not contain the whole area of Fischbeker Heide, so we have to combine it with the Lower Saxony extract:

-* Download Hamburg and Lower Saxony extracts
-* Cutout irrelevant stuff from Lower Saxony: `osmium extract -b 9.7685,53.4721,9.973,53.3978 niedersachsen-latest.osm.pbf --overwrite -o niedersachsen-latest-cutout.osm.pbf`
-* Merhe them: `osmium merge hamburg-latest.osm.pbf niedersachsen-latest-cutout.osm.pbf --overwrite -o hh-nds.pbf`
-* Import it: `./init.sh hh-nds.pbf`

 # TODOs